Ginny Buckley: Broadcasting career

 In 2014 she joined the reporting team for the consumer programme Watchdog on BBC One and in 2015 became one of the presenters on the BBC's Escape to the Country.

-Ginny became the Founder and CEO of Electrifying.com - a multi-channel media platform fronted by three TV presenters and journalists: founder Ginny Buckley, Nicki Shields and Tom Ford.
+Buckley became the Founder and CEO of Electrifying.com - a multi-channel media platform fronted by three TV presenters and journalists: founder Ginny Buckley, Nicki Shields and Tom Ford.
 It was launched in March 2020 after assembling a team of electric and alternatively fuelled vehicle experts with decades of years of experience in the automotive sector for consumers seeking jargon-free advice about the switch to electric cars.

 In August 2022, Buckley presented Channel 4's Dispatches: Why Is My Car So Expensive?, where she reported on the rising cost of used and new car prices.

 In January 2023, Buckley looked into the pros and cons of owning and operating an electric vehicle in an episode of Tonight called Your Car: Time to Switch?

+In May 2023, Buckley presented an episode of Tonight called All-Inclusive Holidays: Unpacked, in which she investigates the popularity of all-inclusive holidays.